sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 > NOTE: you need to run the playbook with the `--limit` option to limit the nodes to upgrade.
 Why?
 Because the upgrade
 > process will drain the node before upgrading it.
+> Additionally, during the upgrade containerd will also be upgraded

 ## Utilities